bakierdinc/ConversaTranslation/README.md

 # ConversaTranslation

-Aims to communicate between people across language differences.
+It aims to overcome language differences and build communication between people.